The Privacy, Data Protection and Cybersecurity Law Review: Spain

 ii Recent enforcement cases

-The following are the most significant enforcement issues to have arisen in Spain in the period 2018–2019.
+The following are the most significant enforcement issues to have arisen in Spain in 2020.

-The DPA has carried out numerous disciplinary proceedings related to video-surveillance (106), internet services (58) and direct marketing by electronic means (32).
-The DPA has also issued several reports assessing the interpretation of both the GDPR and the New Spanish Data Protection Law, the new regulation applicable to political opinions or the application of the legitimate interest as a legitimate ground for the processing, including a legal report regarding commercial communications by non-electronic means.
+The DPA has carried out numerous disciplinary proceedings related to video-surveillance (94), internet services (73) and direct marketing by electronic means (17).
+The DPA has also issued several reports assessing the interpretation of both the GDPR and the New Spanish Data Protection Law and has published new automated tools to allow start-ups to comply with GDPR obligations and to facilitate data controllers to comply with their notification duties (in connection with data breaches) vis-a-vis the data subjects.

 iii Private litigation